wenzeslaus/forestfrag3d/README.md

 ### GRASS GIS

 A custom build of GRASS GIS is compiled from source code obtained directly from GRASS GIS Subversion repository.
-The version used is trunk revision number 68881 from July 7, 2016.
+The version is specified in the Dockerfile.

 There is a bug in the r3.null module which causes a certain 3D tile to contain NULL values only (see #2992 in GRASS GIS bug tracker).
 The patch with a workaround is included in the file `r3.null.patch` and applied during compilation.
+The patch was created against trunk, revision number 69871 from July 7, 2016.